Expat Investment Advice: Why a Home-Country Investment Portfolio Won’t Cut It for Expats—and What Will

 If you live an expatriate lifestyle, your financial interests and obligations may be international or global.
-You may be paid in a foreign currency, have a spouse who is a different nationality, and have kids who are at home in places as far flung as Bangkok, Shanghai, London, and Chicago.
+You may be paid in a foreign currency, have a spouse who is a different nationality, and have kids who are at home in places as far-flung as Bangkok, Singapore, Saigon, Rome, Lisbon, or Chicago.
 Your home, assets, and liabilities may be scattered, you pay tax in more than one jurisdiction, and you may want the option to retire in a number of places.
 To match your situation, you want an investment portfolio that’s equally global and flexible.

 Yet if you seek the advice of a broker or advisor in your home country, you’ll probably end up with an investment portfolio best suited for someone living in your home country.
 For example, the typical investment portfolio may hold 70–90% of equity in your home country’s stock market, and hold all of its fixed income investments in your home country’s currency.
 Clearly, this approach doesn’t make sense for someone living overseas.
 Instead, investors with an expatriate lifestyle should consider the following when designing their long-term investment allocation.

 As an expat, you may have left a developed, more slowly growing economy to live and work in a faster-growing or emerging one.
 If your long-term plans include maintaining the flexibility to retire in a number of places, you’ll want to maintain global purchasing power.
 Therefore, you won’t want to concentrate too much in your home market where you’d run the risk of receiving either subpar long-run returns or returns that are out of sync with your situation.